pkulchenko/ZeroBraneStudio/download.md

 - Updated French, German, Italian, and Russian translations.

 Full details are in the [changelog](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/CHANGELOG.md).

+## Upgrade warning for Mac OSX users.

+If you are using Mac OSX version, please make sure to **save your ZeroBrane Studio system settings** (`Edit | Preferences | Settings: System`) before upgrading as those are saved inside the application folder and **will be lost** during the upgrade.
+As an alternative, you can **move those system settings to user settings** (`Edit | Preferences | Settings: User`) as those are not affected by the upgrade process.

 ## What do I do if I have questions or want to receive product updates?